The Amalfi coast is filled with steep, cliff-side towns whose streets are made of cobblestones and which can only be navigated via many many stairs.

 While comfort trumps style at the beach, people still dress nicely, and good appearance will get you far.

 Italian men are known to favor Speedos and you will see many older men wearing them.
-Women prefer bikini although fashionable one-piece swim suits are more common these days.
-Going topless is not frowned upon and you’ll see plenty of bare chested women.
-Nudism is not usually allowed but on the nudist beaches.
+Women prefer bikinis although fashionable one-piece swim suits are more common these days.

-While you can pretty much put on whatever on the beach and adjacent areas, do not take the beach attired to a restaurant unless it is one on the beach.
-Covering up, even if just throwing on a dress, is expected.
+While you can pretty much put on whatever on the beach and adjacent areas, do not take the beach attired to a restaurant unless it is one on the beach where it is easy to dress up any swimsuit with a sarong, a classy dress shirt, skirt or shorts.

 Try the local designers